kny5/fabacademy_antonio_anaya/docs/assignments/week07.md

 **Symbol:**

 <img src="../../images/week07/kicad_09.jpg" alt="Managers" width=100%/>

+>- Click on: **"Place symbol"** icon, pulse left click on canvas.

 <img src="../../images/week07/kicad_10.jpg" alt="Managers" width=100%/>

+>- Select a component preferably from the **Fab Academy library**

 **Global label:**

 <img src="../../images/week07/kicad_07.jpg" alt="Managers" width=100%/>

+>- Click on: **"Place global label"** icon, pulse left click on canvas.

 <img src="../../images/week07/kicad_08.jpg" alt="Managers" width=100%/>

+>- Write the a new name for a label or select an existing one from the drop-down menu.

 **Wire:**

 <img src="../../images/week07/kicad_05.jpg" alt="Managers" width=100%/>

+>- Click on: **"Place wire"** icon, then left-click in the start and end points of the wire, you can connect symbols by clicking in their pin connection area, represented by a circle in the terminals.

 **No connection:**

 <img src="../../images/week07/kicad_06.jpg" alt="Managers" width=100%/>

+>- Click on: **"Place no connection flag"**, left-click on every unused connection.
+This is important to avoid errors in the electrical check tool.

 ### Schematic layout design